rasberriali/alysaemilio.com/README.md

 # 🧑‍💻 Alysa Emilio – Portfolio Website

 This is my personal developer portfolio built to showcase my projects, skills, resume, and professional background.
-Designed with a clean UI using React and TailwindCSS, and deployed using Vercel.
+Designed with a clean UI using React and TailwindCSS, and deployed using Vercel and in AWS S3 bucket.

 ## 🔧 Tech Stack